Table of Contents

 The term “5710 fee” comes from Section 5710 of the California Labor Code, which provides a reasonable allowance to the claimant’s attorney in a deposition.
 The worker’s comp insurance provider directly pays these fees to the attorney instead of the injured worker.
 These fees are not deducted from the employee’s settlement value.

-Does Surgery Increase The Workers Comp Settlement Value In California?
+Does Surgery Increase The Workers’ Comp Settlement Value In California?

-Does Workers Comp Pay For Pain And Suffering In California?
+Does Workers’ Comp Pay For Pain And Suffering In California?

 Do All Workers’ Comp Cases End In A Settlement In California?

-That said, there are certain situations where workers’ compensation will not legally apply, such as if you were under the influence of alcohol or drugs, roughhousing, or injured outside your scope of work at the time of the incident.
+That said, there are certain situations where workers’ compensation may not legally apply, such as if you were under the influence of alcohol or drugs, roughhousing, or injured outside your scope of work at the time of the incident.
 Some examples of situations that are not covered are:

 - You were drunk while driving to an off-site meeting, causing a head-on accident.